jnhthomp/ClassNotes/React/Course/14-SendingHttpRequests.md

 Now if we save and reload we should be able to get our movies from our database as well as add new movies to it

 There are a few other improvements we could make such as error handling to the `POST` method, make new movies fetch automatically when a movie is submitted etc.

+___
+## 184. Wrap Up
+This module is complete
+We learned that react can talk to a backend but not direclty to a database for security and performance reasons You can send requests to backend apis and use `fetch()` (or a third party library like axios) to perform requests and get responses
+We can analyze these responses and throw an error if needed or work with the data We learned about both GET and POST requests and how to handle different states involving these requests such as loading, don't have data, and now have data